input-output-hk/peras-design/docs/reports/tech-report-1.md

 | Medium   | 69                | 143            |
 | Long     | 268               | 531            |

-For each step in the diffusion of block, we assume an equal ($frac{1}{3}$) chance for each class of distance.
+For each step in the diffusion of block, we assume an equal ($\frac{1}{3}$) chance for each class of distance.

 > [!NOTE]
 > The actual block body size at the time of this writing is 90kB, but for want of an actual delay value for this size, we chose the nearest increment available.
-> We should actually measure the real value for this block size.
+> We need to actually measure the real value for this block size and other significant increments.

 We have chosen to define two models of ΔQ diffusion, one based on an average node degree of 10, and another one on 15.
-Note the current target valency for cardano-node's connection is 20 but the actual value might be lower in practice (?).
 Table 2 gives us the following distribution of paths length:

 | Length | Degree = 10 | Degree = 15 |
 |--------|-------------|-------------|